lukibahr/artillery/README.md

 `$ kubectl scale deployment siege -n artillery --replicas=10`

 This will create new pods which concurrently participate at the battle against your application.
+Note, that you'll likely modify the targeting url.

+## Contrib

+Feel free to use and to contribute.